15 Deep Tech VCs Actually Funding Hard Tech in 2026

 Start with your constraint.
 Need help with hard science diligence (fusion, semis, quantum), industrialization (FOAK/NOAK, supply chain), or distribution (defense, utilities, OEMs)?
 Match funds to that need: e.g., DCVC's frontier theses and sector maps; Lux's infra-heavy view of the AI/compute build-out; Seraphim's space capital data.
 (DCVC Deep Tech Opportunities Report)

 Prioritize current-cycle activity.
-Look for 2024–2025 fund closes, reports, and lead rounds (examples below under each investor).
+Look for 2024–2026 fund closes, reports, and lead rounds (examples below under each investor).
 If they haven't led lately, deprioritize.

 Pick by wedge, not label.
 "Deep tech" spans bio/health, materials/energy, semis/compute, space/defense, industrial robotics.
 Shortlist funds who've done ≥2 deals in your exact wedge in the last 24 months.

 Bring evidence early.
-Investors now expect unit process data, LCA/abatement math, pilot LOIs, reliability/uptime, and capex profiles—not just ambition.
+Investors now expect unit process data, LCA/abatement math, pilot LOIs, reliability/uptime, and capex profiles — not just ambition.
 DCVC's Deep Tech Opportunities Report is a good bar for clarity; Lux's market notes help you frame why now.
 Present this data clearly in a professional data room that showcases your technical depth.

-Top 15 Deep Tech Investors for 2025
+Top 15 Deep Tech Investors in 2026

 Here's what each firm actually does for founders, where they play, and a recent signal that proves they're active now.